openstack/openstack-manuals/doc/admin-guide-cloud-rst/source/compute-networking-nova.rst

      - (IntOpt) Time in seconds to cache metadata; 0 to disable metadata caching entirely (not recommended).
 Increasing this should improve response times of the metadata API when under heavy load.
-Higher values may increase memoryusage and result in longer times for host metadata changes to take effect.
+Higher values may increase memory usage and result in longer times for host metadata changes to take effect.
    * - metadata_host = $my_ip
      - (StrOpt) The IP address for the metadata API server